aghamari/uplifter/docs/CYCLE_DETECTION.md

 ### Prefill and decode look the same

 - The workload may not have distinct phases
-- ISL (input sequence length) and OSL (output sequence length) might be similar
+- Use `-mode all` to see all patterns
-- The model might have uniform behavior across phases
+- ISL and OSL might be similar

 ### Wrong pattern selected

-- Uplifter selects based on temporal position
+- Uplifter selects based on temporal position and significance
-- Prefill = earliest significant pattern
+- Prefill = earliest significant pattern (>1% of events)
 - Decode = latest significant pattern
-- If patterns overlap significantly, classification may be imperfect
+- Use `-mode all` to see all patterns and compare manually

-### Too many/few kernels in cycle
+### Too many patterns detected

-- Adjust the outer/sub-cycle selection manually if needed
+- Different kernel configurations create different patterns
-- Check the cycle signature in debug output
+- Sub-cycle detection may find multiple valid layers
-- The algorithm prioritizes patterns with most repetitions
+- Use signature-based comparison to match similar patterns